joehawkens/data-structures-tutorial/README.md

 ### [Trees](https://github.com/joehawkens/data-structures-final/blob/main/3-Trees.md)

-### Before the tutorials there is a primer on computer memory and a few other key topics to understand before you dive into the tutorials.
+### Before the tutorials there is a primer on computer memory and a few other key topics to understand before you dive in...

 ## Each tutorial module will be split into five parts: